 Assistant Head Coach/Offensive Coordinator/Offensive Line Coach

 Cinkovich is building his reputation as someone who can take a young unit and create a cohesive, effective group that excels within the structure of the team.
 He first did it at Idaho when he was hired as offensive coordinator and receivers coach.
-When he took over the offensive line in his second season with the Vandals, he welded the young players into a group that enabled Idaho to have one of the top offenses in the Sun Belt – and one that ranked among the top 25 percent of FBS teams.
+When he took over the offensive line in his second season with the Vandals, he welded the young players into a group that enabled Idaho to have one of the top offenses in the Sun Belt – and one that led the league in scoring during 2015.

 In 2010 during the Razorbacks’ campaign toward the school’s first BCS appearance, Cinkovich’s unit tied for the SEC lead with nine games featuring a 100-yard receiver.
-UA was one of two schools in the conference to have four receivers top 100 yards.
 Arkansas also was one of two schools in the SEC to have two receivers rank in the top 10 in the conference in receiving yards per game.

 Before Arkansas, Cinkovich coached three of the top four all-time reception leaders in UNLV history.
 Cinkovich also assisted with a passing attack that ranked in the top 50 nationally in 2008 and 2009, accounting for 40 passing touchdowns.
 UNLV also led the nation in red zone production in 2008 (95 percent) and third-down efficiency in 2009 (46.39 percent).